About Bright & Early ND

 One of the key advantages of Bright & Early ND is the one-on-one interactions with a trained coach.
 The coach shares feedback and provides assistance to providers and teachers to meet the Quality Standards.

-Programs gain recognition and resources for doing good things for children, not just saying they do good things for children.
-In Bright & Early ND, programs demonstrate how they meet the standards via formal observations.
+Programs gain recognition and resources for doing good things for children.
+In Bright & Early ND, programs demonstrate how they meet the standards via evidence.

-When programs demonstrate they meet the Quality Standards, they receive dollars to re-invest into their program to improve their services, retain their staff, or expand their capacity.
+When programs demonstrate they meet the Quality Standards, they receive incentives for their program to improve their services, support their staff, or expand their capacity.

 This information gives parents an independent, expert resource they can use to identify and compare their early care and education options to find the best fit for their child.